+andidate Department/Program

-Candidate Department/Program Evaluate the applicant in terms of the Bases and Standards for Evaluation for Reappointment and Tenure, with a careful, thorough, and thoughtful analysis for each area listed below, as well as a discussion of the efforts made by the department/program to mentor the candidate.
-I. Teaching or Librarianship II.
-Scholarly/Creative/Professional Activity III.
-Service The candidate is \\\\\ is not \\\\\ (check one) recommended for formal reappointment to: Fourth Year Fifth Year Fifth and Sixth Year \\\\\ Sixth Year \\\\\ Seventh year (with tenure) Signed: [Insert name of Chair, Department/Program PRC] (Date) [Insert name of Member, Department/Program PRC] (Date)
+enure, wi th a careful, thorough, and th ases and Standards for Evaluation for Reappointment and oughtful analysis for each area listed below, as well as a partment/program to mentor the candidate.

+I. Teaching or Librarianship

+II.
+Scholarly/Creative/Profession onal Activity

+III.
+Service

+The ca ndidate is is not (check one) recommended for formal reappointment to:

+Fourth Year Fifth YearFifth and Sixth Year

+Sixth Year Seventh year (with tenure)

+Signed :

+[Insert name of Chair, Department/Program PRC]

+(Date)

+[Insert name of Member, Department/Program PRC

+(Date)

-All members of the PRC must sign the recommendation
+All me mbers of the PRC must sign i the recommendation

-To Applicant for Reappointment:
+ant for Reappointment:

-The collective bargaining agreement requires that individuals have an opportunity to read and, if they wish, respond to any documents placed in their personnel files.
+0 0 0 t requires that individuals have an opportunity to read and, if the ced in their personnel files.
 Please sign below:

-I attest that I have read this document.
-I do \\\\\ do not \\\\\ (check one) intend to forward a response by April 19 to the chair of the PRC.
+that I have read this documer se by April 7 to the chair of th nt.
+I do do not (check one) intend to forward a ne PRC.

+Date